lorinkoz/django-pgschemas/docs/overview.rst

 Overview
 ========

-This app uses PostgreSQL schemas to support data multi-tenancy in a single Django project.
+This app uses Postgres schemas to support data multi-tenancy in a single Django project.
 Schemas are a layer of separation between databases and tables, so that one database can have multiple schemas, which in turn can have multiple (and possibly identical) tables.
-For an accurate description on schemas, see `the official documentation on PostgreSQL schemas`_.
+For an accurate description on schemas, see `the official documentation on Postgres schemas`_.

-.. _the official documentation on PostgreSQL schemas: http://www.postgresql.org/docs/9.1/static/ddl-schemas.html
+.. _the official documentation on Postgres schemas: http://www.postgresql.org/docs/9.1/static/ddl-schemas.html

-PostgreSQL uses a "search path" to denote in which schemas it should look for the appropriate tables.
-If there are three schemas: ``client1``, ``common`` and ``public`` and the search path is set to ``["client1", "public"]``, PostgreSQL will look for tables first on schema ``client1``, and then, if not found, will look on schema ``public``.
+Postgres uses a "search path" to denote in which schemas it should look for the appropriate tables.
+If there are three schemas: ``client1``, ``common`` and ``public`` and the search path is set to ``["client1", "public"]``, Postgres will look for tables first on schema ``client1``, and then, if not found, will look on schema ``public``.
 The tables on schema ``common`` would never be searched.
 Also, if there is a table with the same name on both ``client1`` and